-Layered and open source products for VSI OpenVMS x86-64 V9.2-1 can be downloaded individually from the VMS Software Service Platform.
+VSI recommends that you regularly check both resources for up-to-date versions of layered and open-source products for VSI OpenVMS x86-64.

 For detailed information about the products, please refer to the associated product release notes bundled with the kits.